Unravelling densification during sintering by multiscale modelling of grain motion: Phase-field

 The present results also allow to qualitatively test whether the geometries assumed in intermediate stage sintering are found.
 Coble's classical model \cite{Coble1961} assumes a tetrakaidecahedron, i.e. a solid with 14 faces, for the grain shape.
 Thus the number of neighboring grains, also called the coordination number $N_c$, should tend towards 14.
 A more quantitative relation is given by German \cite{German2014b}, based on a fit of literature data:

 with the fractional density $f$ which is equivalent to the present usage of density.
-The average coordination number of all grains is plotted over density in \cref{fig:neighs}.
-A value of 14 is never reached, but that would only be the case for when the grains are perfectly space-filling.
-Reasonable agreement with the relation of German is observed once about 3000 grain are inside the domain.
-Below this grain count there is a significant monotonic rise of observed coordination number and thus these are likely not representative.
-This suggests that whether a simulation can be considered representative also depends on what the quantities of interest are.
-In any case, based on both the experimental fit due to German and the present results, the tetrakaidecahedron shape assumption does not hold in intermediate stage sintering.
+The average coordination number of all grains is plotted over density in \cref{fig:neighs}, \corM{showing a monotonic increase of coordination number with density}. \corM{ After correcting for surface effects, a coordination number of 14 is reached at around $\SI{99}{\percent}$ density.
+This includes the effect of many small contacts, which might not be detected easily in experiments.
+Hence there is a systematic deviation from German's fit, but the slope is quite comparable.
+If the fit is shifted vertically by a value of 1.1, which is roughly the difference in starting coordination number at $\SI{60}{\percent}$ density, then a quite close match is observed.
+Conversely, the simulation data could also be filtered to exclude contacts with small surface area, also resulting in a reasonable match for higher densities.
+This is explored in the Supplementary Material, as choosing any one minimum surface area is quite arbitrary. } In any case, based on both the experimental fit due to German and the present results, the tetrakaidecahedron shape assumption does not hold in intermediate stage sintering. \corM{It can however hold in the final stage.}